crdpa/cmusicbox/README.md

 # cmusicbox

-Reqires SQLite.
+Requires SQLite.

 Grabs the information of the currently playing song and stores in a SQLite database.
-I wrote this to use with cmus, but it works with any application that can outputs the song info.
+I wrote this to use with [cmus](https://cmus.github.io/), but it works with any application that can outputs the song info.
 It needs the artist name, the album and song titles.

     Usage: cmusicbox.py -a 'artist' -l 'album' -t 'music'